Skip to Content

 The kick pass, also known as the kick out pass, features action that generally occurs when an offensive player in possession of the basketball while already near the basket or at least moving towards it, throws it to a teammate who is near one of the perimeter areas of the court.

-Additionally, each of the offensive and/or defensive players on any diagrams below are generally represented by the standard basketball positions, unless otherwise noted.
+In reference to any diagrams below, each of the offensive and defensive players are generally represented by the standard basketball positions, unless otherwise noted.

-5 and X5 represent the offensive and defensive center positions, respectively.
+5 and X5 represent the respective offensive and defensive centers.

 A basic example demonstrating a kick pass towards the adjacent corner area of the court.